British Antarctic Territory: Administration

 is the head of state of the British Antarctic Territory.

 The British Antarctic Territory is administered by the Foreign and Commonwealth Office (FCO).
 A Commissioner is appointed and is always the Director of the FCO's Overseas Territories Directorate.

+The highest court of appeal of the British Antarctic Territory is the Judicial Committee of the Privy Council.
 The Territory has a full suite of laws and legal and postal administrations.
 Given the provisions of the Antarctic Treaty System, the Territory does not enforce its laws on foreign nations who maintain scientific bases within the Territory.
 It is self-financing, with income from the sale of postage stamps and income tax.

 The Royal Navy deploys the ice patrol ship, HMS Protector, in South Atlantic and Antarctic waters during the regional summer.
 The ship fulfills a variety of roles, including support for the British Antarctic Survey.
 The British Antarctic Survey also operates the RRS Sir David Attenborough in the region during the Antarctic summer, a ship owned by the Natural Environment Research Council.